fictitious/antireflection/packages/antireflection/readme.txt

-Antireflection: make TypeScript infer the type from object literal describing the type.
+Antireflection: create your types from data    //make TypeScript infer the type from object literal describing the type.

+import * as ar from 'antireflection';

+const pointProperties = {
+    x: ar.number,
+    y: ar.number
+};

+type Point = ar.O<typeof pointProperties>; // ar.O stands for 'Object type'

+it's the same as type Point = {x: number; y: number}

+but now you have data describing your type:

+console.dir(pointProperties);

+// show its output here
+// (explain maybe? or not... yes ar.number is a data value, not a type, nnnProperties is an object initializer expression??)

+show nested objects, arrays, optional properties

+mention "no circular"

+show how to add custom data type (moment???)

+TODO: extensions:

+defaultValue
+validation
+class (with optional getter/setter in property descriptors)

 You can create definition of types in a way similar to <backbone>, and have the code that uses these types type-checked by TypeScript compiler.